Last Updated on September 19, 2023 by Chase Manhattan

 Customization & Upgrade

-Another aspect that made the EVO motor badass was its potential for customization and upgrades.
+Another aspect that made the EVO engine badass was its potential for customization and upgrades.
 The engine’s simple design allowed riders to modify various components easily.
 From boosting power with performance parts to enhancing the engine’s aesthetics, the possibilities were endless.

 Related article: What Is High Mileage For A Harley Davidson?

-What Bikes Came With an EVO Motor?
+What Bikes Came With An Evo Motor?

 Sportster 1200 (1986-1995)